 - 30% Vanguard Total Bond Market Index Fund

-In this example, the investor can use one mutual fund company, Vanguard Investments, which has a great selection of no-load index funds, while using funds that provide broad diversification across different market capitalization (large-cap, mid-cap, small-cap), worldwide exposure (both US and foreign markets) and broad bond market exposure.
+In this example, the investor can use one mutual fund company, Vanguard Investments, which has a great selection of no-load index funds, while using funds that provide broad diversification across different market capitalizations, worldwide exposure, and broad bond market exposure.

-Rather than creating your own lazy portfolio, you can choose the laziest portfolio of all -- the one-fund portfolio.
-You can use a balanced fund, which will normally have a stated and fixed allocation of stocks, bonds, and cash.
+Rather than creating your own lazy portfolio, you can choose the laziest portfolio of all: the one-fund portfolio.
+You can use a balanced fund, which will typically have a stated and fixed allocation of stocks, bonds, and cash.
 For example, many balanced funds have a moderate mix of 60% stocks, 30% bonds, and 10% cash.
 Others are either more aggressive or more conservative.

-Buyer beware: Target-Date Funds are the ultimate "lazy portfolio" but there are no one-size-fits-all funds.
+Target-Date Funds are the ultimate "lazy portfolio," but there are no one-size-fits-all funds.
 For example, an extremely conservative investor may not be comfortable with a target-date fund allocation if the allocation is too aggressive for their particular risk tolerance.
 Therefore you may want to do a little homework before investing by checking the asset allocation of the target-date fund.